 - 78% of candidates who own smartphones would apply for a new job through their mobile device.

-- 45% of job seekers search for jobs daily on their mobile device.
+- 45% of job seekers use their mobile devices to look for new opportunities.

 - 89% of job seekers think mobile devices play a critical role in the job hunting process.

 - 53% of candidates trust a company more when it reaches out quickly.

 Best Text Messaging Practices

 So how should you go about text recruiting without becoming invasive?
 It is your texting strategy that will give candidates their first impression of the company.
 To get it right from the first try, we strongly recommend adopting these practices:

 - Get permission from your candidates before texting.
 Ask for their consent before the interview process starts.
 Let them know how frequently you will send messages and what information they can expect from you.